Hecke reciprocity and class groups: Abstract

 \section{Abstract}

-When the $C_3$-extensions $F = K(\sqrt[3]{n})$ of $K = \Q(\sqrt{-3})$ are ordered by the norm of $n \in \O_K$, we show that the average size of $\Cl_F[2]$ is $3/2$, confirming a prediction of Cohen--Martinet.
-Over $\Q$, we prove that as $F$ varies over the pure cubic fields $\Q(\sqrt[3]{n})$ that are tamely (resp.\ wildly) ramified at $3$, the average size of $\Cl_F[2]$ is $3/2$ (resp.\ $2$).
-This tame/wild dichotomy is not accounted for by the Cohen--Lenstra type heuristics in the literature.
+We compute the average size of $\Cl_F[2]$ in the family of cubic fields $F = \Q(\sqrt[3]{n})$.
+Specifically, as $F$ varies over the subfamily of wildly (resp.\ tamely) ramified fields $\Q(\sqrt[3]{n})$, the average size of $\Cl_F[2]$ is $3/2$ (resp.\ $2$).
+This tame/wild dichotomy is not accounted for by the class group heuristics in the literature.
+Analogously, when the extensions $F = K(\sqrt[3]{n})$ of $K = \Q(\sqrt{-3})$ are ordered by the norm of $n \in \O_K$, we show that the average size of $\Cl_F[2]$ is $3/2$, as is predicted by the Cohen--Martinet heuristics for $C_3$-extensions of $K$.

-Underlying this phenomenon is a reciprocity law for the relative class group $\Cl_{F/K}[2]$ of odd degree extensions of number fields $F/K$.
-This leads to a random model for $\Cl_{F/K}[2]$ that recovers Malle's heuristics for $\mathrm{Cl}_{F/K}[2]$ in families of $K$-extensions with fixed Galois group.
-More generally, we formulate a heuristic for families with a fixed Galois $K$-group that explains the aberrant behavior in the family $\Q(\sqrt[3]{n})$ and predicts similar behavior in other special families.
-The other main ingredient in our proof is the work of Alp\"oge--Bhargava--Shnidman, on the number of integral $G(\Q)$-orbits in a $G$-invariant quadric with bounded invariants.
+Underlying our proofs is a reciprocity law for the relative class groups $\Cl_{F/K}[2]$ of odd degree extensions of number fields $F/K$.
+This leads us to propose class group heuristics for families of $K$-extensions with a fixed Galois $K$-group that explains the aberrant behavior in the family $\Q(\sqrt[3]{n})$ and predicts similar behavior in other special families.
+The other main ingredient is the work of Alp\"oge--Bhargava--Shnidman on the number of integral $G(\Q)$-orbits in a $G$-invariant quadric with bounded invariants.

 \makeatletter \makeatother